 APPLICATION DEADLINE: 4PM CST, Monday, September 17, 2018

-In partnership with Manitoba Music’s Indigenous Music Development Program (IMDP), this program will provide support for five Indigenous solo artists and bands to attend Manitoba Showcase 2018 (Portage la Prairie, October 25 – 28).
+In partnership with Manitoba Music’s Indigenous Music Development Program (IMDP), with support from the National Arts Centre’s Music Alive Program, this program will provide support for five Indigenous solo artists and bands to attend Manitoba Showcase 2018 (Portage la Prairie, October 25 – 28).
 There, they will be mentored by professional musicians and industry representatives.
 Financial support covers 100% of the hotel, mileage, and the conference registration fee, which includes four meals.

 This is an opportunity for up and coming, entry level artists, bands, songwriters, and musicians who are working primarily with their own original music to get guidance, make connections, and learn all about how contact events like Manitoba Showcase work.